 Indian House Children’s Museum

 PVMA’s Indian House Children’s Museum, housed in a reproduction of a home that survived the 1704 raid, is a resource for modeling hands-on activities.
 The organization’s history websites are a valuable resource for teachers and students.
 American Centuries, www.americancenturies.mass.edu, the award-winning education website, includes several thousand artifacts and historic documents in a digital archive designed for use in the K-12 classroom.
 Raid on Deerfield: The Many Stories of 1704, 1704.deerfield.history.museum, has received widespread acclaim for its approach to conveying multiple perspectives of a contested historical event.
-The Deerfield Teachers’ Center offers American history resources (over 2,000 books, CDs, DVDs, periodicals, lessons, and kits), a fieldtrip program of hands-on activities at the Indian House Children’s Museum and Memorial Hall Museum, and in-classroom visits (although all in-person programs have been suspended due to COVID-19).
+The Deerfield Teachers’ Center offers American history resources (over 2,000 books, CDs, DVDs, periodicals, lessons, and kits), a fieldtrip program of hands-on activities at the Indian House Children’s Museum and Memorial Hall Museum, and in-classroom visits.
 The center has offered many teacher seminars and after-school workshops through nine years-worth of Teaching American History grant projects and a Picturing America grant.